DLStump/AutoLootRoller/README.md

 ## Install

 1. Copy this repository folder to `World of Warcraft\Interface\AddOns\AutoLootRoller`.
-2. Restart the client or type `/reload` after logging in.
+2. Restart the client or type `/reload ui` after logging in.
 3. Configure it from `Esc > Interface > AddOns > Auto Loot Roller`.

 ## Slash Commands